Scientific investigation process

 Scientific inquiry methods

-Prior to undertaking an investigation, students should produce a plan that outlines their reasons and interest in undertaking the investigation, defines the environmental science concepts involved, identifies short-term goals, lists the materials and equipment required, outlines the design of any experiment, notes any anticipated problems, identifies and suggests how potential safety risks can be managed and outlines any ethical issues.
+Prior to undertaking an investigation, students should produce a plan that outlines their reasons and interest in undertaking the investigation, defines the chemical concepts involved, identifies short-term goals, lists the materials and equipment required, outlines the design of any experiment including sampling protocols where relevant, notes any anticipated problems, identifies and suggests how potential safety risks can be managed and outlines any ethical issues.
 They may also make predictions about investigation outcomes based on their existing knowledge.

 In planning an investigation, students may undertake relevant background reading.
-In addition, students should learn the correct use of scientific conventions, including the use of standard notation and SI units and how to reference sources and provide appropriate acknowledgments.
+In addition, students should learn the correct use of scientific conventions, including the use of standard notation and International System (SI) units and how to reference sources and provide appropriate acknowledgments.

 In the investigation, students will generate primary or collect secondary qualitative and/or quantitative data as evidence.
 Data can be derived from observations, laboratory experimentation, fieldwork and local and/or global databases.
 During the investigation students should note any difficulties or problems encountered in generating and/or collecting data.
 Data should be recorded in a form according to the plan, for subsequent analysis and relevance to the investigation.

-An examination and analysis of the data may identify evidence of patterns, trends or relationships and may subsequently lead to an explanation of the psychological phenomenon being investigated.
-For VCE Psychology, the analysis of experimental data requires a qualitative treatment of accuracy, precision, reliability, validity, uncertainty, and random and systematic errors.
+An examination and analysis of the data may identify evidence of patterns, trends or relationships and may subsequently lead to an explanation of the physics phenomenon being investigated.
+For VCE Physics, the analysis of experimental data requires a qualitative treatment of accuracy, precision, reliability, validity, uncertainty, and random and systematic errors.
 For more detailed information refer to the section ‘Measurement in science’.

 For an investigation where a hypothesis has been formulated, interpretation of the evidence will either support the hypothesis or refute it, but it may also pose new questions and lead the student to revising the hypothesis or developing a new one.
 In reaching a conclusion the student should identify any judgments and decisions that are not based on the evidence alone but involve broader environmental, social, political, economic and ethical factors.